johnyenter-briars/automatatutor-2.0/ATupdates.md

 Therefore, a "folder" system is implimented to allow for the grouping of related problems.
 In this, folders are now posed instead of individual problems being posed.

-####Implementation of Folderes
+#### Implementation of Folderes

-This was done by following the Lift patterns laid out previously, and "lifting" (hehe) the appropiate code logic into new scala classes called Folders.
+This was done by following the Lift patterns laid out previously, and "lifting" (hehe) the appropiate code logic from the Problem class into a new scala class called Folder.

 In addition, the database also has records to connect problems to folders, in an identical manor as users are connected to courses.